 When describing the Windshieldink license plate messaging concept to people, often the initial reaction is “That’s great!
 So now I can send a message to a driver that cut me off on the highway”.
-Then their second response is “Not so great … now someone can send me a message about my poor driving.
+Their next response is, “not so great … now someone can send me a message about my poor driving.
 I need to think twice about this”.

-Based on such first reaction, people are not seeing the Windshieldink concept as we see it.
-With this limited view of the app, they’re missing out on some of the much more creative and valuable uses it offers.
+Based on such initial reactions, people are not seeing the Windshieldink concept as we see it.
+With the limited view of the app, they’re missing out on some of the much more creative and valuable uses it offers.

 As our user base grows, Windshieldink continues to prove useful in numerous situations for car owners.
 None involve commenting on another’s good or bad driving.
-So .. we’d like to take time to explain our vision on what Windshieldink is and what it isn’t.
+So .. we’re going to explain our vision on what Windshieldink is and what it isn’t.

 What Windshieldink isn’t